ianrenton/ianrenton.com/_rpgs/2012-02-20-lets-fix-dd-or-house-rules-by-a-guy-who-hates-rolling-dice.markdown

 Look, I'll keep my levels consistent if you promise not to explore every damn corner while drawing the thing on a sheet of graph paper.
 I want to describe my rooms by telling you what you notice, not how many feet square it is.

 <strong>Spell preparation</strong>
 Let's just pretend you prepared whatever spell that you need to save your arse.
-No-one dies because they learned one too many Magic Missiles and one too few Cones of Cold.
+No-one dies because they learned one too many Magic Missiles and one too few Cones of Cold.<br/><em>EDIT: Maybe not such a good idea, see the comments section below.</em>

 <strong>That First Meeting at the Inn</strong>
 Oh god, how many times have we done that scene now?
 It's painful.
 We can say your characters already know each other if you like.
 Unless of course you'd like to give a totally misleading first impression.